KR-Ravindra/JenkinsPipeline-Website-AWS/README.md

 ### Jenkins Pipelines on AWS

-The following project perfomed on behalf of Cloud DevOps Engineer nanodegree programme demonstrates a CI pipeline on Jenkins:
+The following project demonstrates a CI pipeline on Jenkins:

 >> [Multibranch-pipeline](#multi-branch-pipeline) | [Jenkinsfile](#contents-of-jenkinsfile)  | [index.html](#contents-of-indexhtml)